jamescherti/elispcomp/README.md

                         Recursively adds the subdirectories of the specified directory to the Emacs `load-path`.
 This option can be used multiple times to include several directories.
+  --strict              Enable strict mode to make elispcomp fail when native
+                        compilation is not available.
+Default: disabled
 ```

 ## Frequently asked questions